A Veterinarian’s Guide

 Drug Interactions

-CBD is usually unsuitable for patients with hepatic dysfunction or disease.
+CBD is usually unsuitable for patients with severe hepatic dysfunction or disease.

 CBD and THC concentrate in breast milk so they should be avoided in lactating animals where possible.